Call Us

 With children in the picture, it’s a good idea to update your guardianship arrangements and explore funding options for their education.
 One popular strategy is to open a 529 plan, which can offer tax benefits while helping to secure your children’s future educational needs.

-Additionally, you might want to consider revisiting your life insurance needs to ensure your current financial obligations are covered if something were to happen to you.
+Additionally, you might want to consider revisiting your life insurance needs to make sure your current financial obligations are covered if something were to happen to you.
 You should also review and update your beneficiary designations to reflect changes in your family situation, such as marriage, divorce, or the birth of children, or even an updated estate plan.

 Pre-Retirement and Retirement (50s and Beyond): Fine-Tuning Your Legacy

 Finally, it’s important to take time to update your legacy wishes.
 Beyond distributing your assets, estate planning allows you to make decisions about how you wish to be remembered.
 Donating to a charity as part of your will?
 With the help of an attorney and financial planner, consider naming the charity as a partial beneficiary of your IRA instead of being named in the will.
 Already have or establishing a donor-advised fund?
-Ensure you’ve named a successor or final charity recipient.
+Make sure you’ve named a successor or final charity recipient.

 Final Thoughts

 Estate planning is not a one-time task; it is an ongoing process that should adapt as your life circumstances change.
-While the complexity of your estate plan will likely increase over time, starting early ensures that you have a solid foundation.
+While the complexity of your estate plan will likely increase over time, starting early makes sure that you have a solid foundation.
 Regardless of your stage of life, working with trusted professionals can help you navigate the decisions necessary to protect your assets, care for your loved ones, and ultimately leave the legacy you intend.

 Share: